RexOps/rexify-website/content/docs/faq/index.md

 Since Rex is just Perl, simply use one of them, like [Module::Find](https://metacpan.org/pod/Module::Find) or [Module::Pluggable](https://metacpan.org/pod/Module::Pluggable).

 This might affect when modules are loaded (e.g. at compilation time or at runtime), and/or in which order the modules are loaded.
 If you run into any troubles because of this, please make sure to specify the dependencies of the custom modules correctly.

+## How do I indicate the task failed to run properly?

+Overall, the same way as in Perl.
+For example, raising an exception with `die()` in the task body will abort the task, and calling `exit()` will bail out from the whole rex process currently running.